 - Upright postures during labour and while giving birth harness the help of gravity.
 They have been used cross culturally by women the world over for thousands of years.
 This benefits the baby, the uterus and the mother, and results in a more efficient, more comfortable and often shorter labour.

 The Active Birth book puts forward the argument that birth is a physiological process common to all mammals, including humans.
-Each labour happens involuntarily and spontaneously in its own unique rhythm and starts when the baby is ready to be born.
+Each labour happens involuntarily and spontaneously in its own unique rhythm and starts when the baby indicates that it is ready to breathe and be born.
 Labour is also a highly individual personal journey– it is intensely physical and emotional, demanding all of the mother’s attention and energy and then rewarding her with ecstasy and joy as she meets her baby for the first time.
 It is a life-giving and empowering experience.
 It is not something that can be managed or controlled.
 But it can be easily disturbed.

 The story of Active Birth is described and illustrated in more detail in the following sections.
 More than three decades have passed since then.
-Now in the UK ‘active birth’ is a recognised if not generic term which signifies that the mother wants the freedom to be spontaneous in labour, to move, to choose the most comfortable positions, breathe and express herself in her own way in an environment that is minimally intrusive.
+Now in the UK ‘Active Birth’ is a recognised if not generic term, which signifies that the mother wants the freedom to be spontaneous in labour, to move, to choose the most comfortable positions, breathe and express herself in her own way in an environment that supports the all-important delicate balance of hormones and is minimally intrusive.